Corendon Dutch Airlines Logo PNG

 The crescent, which appears on the Turkish flag, pays homage to the homeland.
 The flag’s color is reflected in the image’s color.
 The brand aims to represent Turkey in the Netherlands.

-The image resembles the capital letter ‘C’—the first in the company’s name.
+The image resembles the capital letter ‘C’, the first in the company’s name.
 This choice seamlessly highlights the brand’s name, the company’s location, and its spiritual values.
-Adjacent to the crescent is a full moon symbol, representing the completion of the monthly cycle and indicating that the company plans to operate for months and years, evolving from a branch into a full-fledged enterprise.
+Adjacent to the crescent is a full-moon symbol, representing the completion of the monthly cycle and indicating that the company plans to operate over months and years, evolving from a branch into a full-fledged enterprise.

 The point symbolizes the sun, promising prosperity and wealth.
 Since a star usually accompanies the crescent in Islamic symbolism, the point can be seen as an image of shining hope and good fortune.

-The arc and the point combination has another meaning—earth, and flights around it.
+The arc and the point combination have another meaning: the earth and flights around it.
 The symbol speaks of travel and promises the company prosperity, longevity, and growth.

-The brand name is crafted in elegant script with additional spacing between the letters, conveying the speed of the airplanes, as well as their lightness and maneuverability.
+The brand name is crafted in elegant script with additional spacing between the letters, conveying the speed of the airplanes and their lightness and maneuverability.

 2014 – 2017

-In 2014, Corendon Dutch Airlines remained an integral part of the Corendon Group, reflected in the design of their emblem, which closely aligns with the symbolism of the parent company.
+In 2014, Corendon Dutch Airlines remained an integral part of the Corendon Group, as reflected in the design of its emblem, which closely aligns with the parent company’s symbolism.
 The main elements of the logo were transformed to reflect the subsidiary airline’s unique aspects and goals.

 The central element of the logo is an image transformed from the traditional crescent into a disproportionate star.
 This change visually represents the company’s dynamic and innovative approach.
 The red dot previously used in the parent company’s logo has been transformed into a bright yellow sun, adding warmth and energy to the brand’s image.